LEGISLATIVE PRIORITIES 2024

 The Issue:

-Texas is nearing a crisis due to a shortage of educators.
-The pressure on teachers has never been greater as they manage the fallout of the pandemic.
-Educators are dealing with learning loss, mounting mental and behavioral needs of students, crushing inflation, and historically low pay for these dedicated professionals who hold advanced degrees.
-Many are leaving the profession for more lucrative — and often easier — jobs and not enough are entering the profession.
+Texas is nearing a crisis because of a shortage of educators.
+Teachers face immense pressures from mounting mental and behavioral needs of students, rising inflation, and historically low pay despite their advanced degrees.
+Many are leaving and not enough are entering the profession.

 We Support:

-• Focusing on recruiting and retaining highly qualified educators.
+Focusing on recruiting and retaining highly qualified educators and staff to support student learning.

 • Valuing educators as the highly skilled professionals they are.

-• Increasing the Basic Allotment, providing districts with the financial flexibility to address urgent needs, and creating incentives for joining the profession.
+• Increasing the Basic Allotment to match the current rate of inflation since 2019, providing districts with the financial flexibility to address urgent needs, and creating incentives for joining the profession.

 The Issue: